In the Name of Allah, Most Gracious, Most Merciful.

 The Prophet (peace and blessings be upon him) said, “Every people have their `Eid…” Some celebrations are of a religious nature, and some others are social and cultural.

-Some people claim that Christmas is now a secular holiday and it is very much an American national holiday rather than a religious holiday.
+There are people who claim that Christmas is now a secular holiday and it is very much an American national holiday rather than a religious holiday.

 But it is wrong to assume that because this holiday is national, it has ceased to be Christian.
 It is true that this holiday is very popular and it is extremely commercialized; nevertheless it is basically a religious holiday.
 Its very name and all its symbolism is Christian through and through.